Suicide Statistics That We'd Like to See Change in 2019

 Over the past 20 years, suicide rates have been on the rise in every state in the US except Nevada, according to recent findings from the Center for Disease Control and Prevention.
 Their research found that the suicide rate increased by more than 30% than half of states from 1999 to 2016.
 In some states, that increase was as high as 58%.

 In 2016, the suicide rate was estimated to be around 13.4 out of 100,000, making it the 10th leading cause of death in the US.
-Topics such as mental health and suicide are being more discussed than ever before, which means we are in a better position than ever to de.
+Topics such as mental health and suicide are at the forefront of public conversation, which means we are in a better position than ever to make a change.
 Here are some other trends that we want to see change in 2019: